Mexxy-lab/php-project/README.md

 sudo gitlab-runner register  --url https://gitlab.com  --token glrt-AcF_zr9bRfdCRyGMAkGV0G86MQpwOjE2cWFmcgp0OjMKdTpneWdpbxg.01.1j0lacon5          | Used to register system mode.
-Means root user gitlab-runner register  --url https://gitlab.com  --token glrt-AcF_zr9bRfdCRyGMAkGV0G86MQpwOjE2cWFmcgp0OjMKdTpneWdpbxg.01.1j0lacon5               | Used to register usermode. nohup gitlab-runner run &                             | Used to run the pipeline so it listens on background in usermode.
+Means root user gitlab-runner register  --url https://gitlab.com  --token glrt-AcF_zr9bRfdCRyGMAkGV0G86MQpwOjE2cWFmcgp0OjMKdTpneWdpbxg.01.1j0lacon5               | Used to register usermode. nohup gitlab-runner run &                             | Used to run the pipeline so it listens on background in usermode. sudo chown -R gitlab-runner:gitlab-runner /etc/gitlab-runner/builds             | Used to change file ownership to new user sudo journalctl -u gitlab-runner -f                   | Command to monitor or tail the gitlab-runner service

 Note: Gitlab runner can be run in two modes, system mode and user mode.
 Both modes have config files stored in /etc/gitlab-runner/config.toml and /home/pumej/.gitlab-runner/config.toml files.
 ```